-The actuarially determined contribution (ADC) is determined as the sum of (a) the employer normal cost rate, (b) the administrative expense rate, and (c) the UAL rate.
-Based on the Board's funding benchmark, the UAL rate represents the amount necessary to amortize the UAL over a 30 year open period as a level dollar amount.
+The actuarially determined contribution (ADC) is determined as the sum of (a) the employer's normal cost rate, (b) the administrative expense rate, and (c) the UAL rate.
+Based on the Board's funding benchmark, the UAL rate represents the amount necessary to amortize the UAL (excluding liabilities due to the ERIP) over a 30 year open period as a level dollar amount.
+If the City were to contribute based on the ADC, the unfunded liability would not be expected to be fully paid off based on the open 30-year amortization period.